Walk your way through this Paris-in-a-Week itinerary

 I don’t talk much about shopping in my guides because I’ve been trying to cut back on consuming and encouraging others.
 But in Paris, I’m really pushed to my limits.
 Let’s just say that I could go a whole year without shopping and then unleash a fury of card swipes in this city.

-I won’t get into the detail about my favourite shops because that’s such a personal thing and really depends on your budget but if you’re interested I have a shopping section in my map with markers on my favourite French brands.
+If you’re interested I have a shopping section in my map with markers on some of my favourite French shops.

 Where to Stay